 Point Scholar 2006 – 2009

 Born and raised in a small Missouri town just west of the Mississippi, Greg grew up as one of six children in a large, Catholic family.
 Becoming ever-more conscious of his sexual orientation, he struggled with depression and thoughts of suicide.
 As a freshman, Greg moved to Chicago and hoped that a diverse, urban environment would offer a safer climate to come out.
 In that first year, he was the victim of a hate crime that pushed him further into the closet.
 Greg transferred to the University of Missouri and graduated summa cum laude three years later.
-After teaching in a migrant farm-worker community in rural Oregon, and a fifth grade classroom in South Central Phoenix, Greg felt drawn to working within the LGBT community.
+After teaching in a migrant farm-worker community in rural Oregon, and a fifth grade classroom in South Central Phoenix, Greg felt drawn to working within the LGBTQ community.